james-antill/modules2compat/README.md

 We also obey the blacklist-n-mods.conf and blacklist-n-rpms.conf files for names of modules and rpms that we don't want to convert.

+Also m2c.py has a bunch of commands for looking at module repodata, and altering it in specific ways (extracting modules, renaming, merging, or just listing).